dennislee22/dennislee22.github.io/docs/longhorn/benchmarking.md

 ## Architecture

-- The Longhorn performance test was carried out in a Kubernetes cluster with 3 physical nodes connected to each other on the same subnet.
-Each test ran inside the stateful pod that was attached to the storage class backed by the Longhorn persistent volume with replica size 2 and 3.
+- The Longhorn performance tests are carried out in a Kubernetes cluster with 3 physical nodes connected to each other on the same subnet.
+Each test run inside the stateful pod that is attached to the storage class backed by the Longhorn persistent volume with replica size 2 and 3.
-- The local attached storage performance test was carried out directly on the operating system of the physical server.
+- The local attached storage performance test is carried out directly on the operating system of the physical server.

 ![](../../assets/images/longhorn/bench5.png)

 ## Storage Performance Tool

 - `fio` is used as the storage performance tool using different block size (bs) and IOdepth as illustrated in the following table.
-Part of the tests were performed based on random 50% read and 50% write (files scattered around the disk).
-The rest were based on sequential 100% read and 100% write operations.
+Part of the tests are performed based on random 50% read and 50% write (files scattered around the disk).
+The rest is based on sequential 100% read and 100% write operations.

 | Block Size (bs)      | IOdepth         |
 |:-------------|:------------------|